 Common Knowledge works with other educational initiatives and community groups to host plant walks and workshops that engage children and adults in the incredibly rich language of wild edible species found city wide.
 Contact us today to see how we can work together!

-May 20th, 2017 we had a table set up at GROW Brooklyn Festival where we invite kids from the neighborhood to color and chat with us about urban edible plants.
+May 20th, 2017 we had a table set up at GROW Brooklyn Festival where we invited kids from the neighborhood to color and chat with us about urban edible plants.
 GROW Brooklyn was conceived of by grass-roots community leaders from Garden Kitchen Labs to create a program of discovery, knowledge sharing and festivities.
-GROW Brooklyn "celebrates our diversity and empower visitors to adopt healthy habits and try their hand at growing and eating their own food".
+GROW Brooklyn "celebrates our diversity and empower visitors to adopt healthy habits and try their hand at growing and eating their own food.”

 Swale: A Floating Food Forest